-The Parabolic SAR (Stop and Reversal) is another technical analysis which is used to to help traders forecast potential shifts in the market.
+The Parabolic SAR (Stop and Reversal) is another technical analysis that is used to help traders forecast potential shifts in the market.
 The Parabolic SAR aims to show the direction in which an instrument is moving towards.
 The main aim of this indicator is to show the potential entry and exit levels.
-This indicator was created by J.Welles Wilder Jr. who ironically is also the creator of a well known and popular indicator, RSI ( Relative Strength Index).
+This indicator was created by J.Welles Wilder Jr. who ironically is also the creator of a well known and popular indicator, RSI (Relative Strength Index).

 Like the RSI and many other trading indicators, the Parabolic SAR can be predominantly found and used on most online trading platforms.
 So there is no need for any manual calculation of data or numbers to be able to apply them to charts.

-Below we look a this indicator in more detail, including how to find it, which platforms it is available on, and how to use it in your trading strategy.
+Below we look at this indicator in more detail, including how to find it, which platforms it is available on, and how to use it in your trading strategy.

 Guide how to trade using Parabolic SAR

 Looking for long or trading opportunities in 2020 using the Parabolic SAR?
 There are many online brokers like eToro which provide interested investors with the opportunity to trade volatile markets using this indicator and are perfect for long or short traders.
 If you are interested in getting involved in this rapidly moving market by using the Parabolic SAR indicator, below is the easy process to follow to get started.

 Using eToro as an example.